Healthcare & Life Sciences

 Finally, since The Global Fund works in close collaboration with numerous national governments and local NGOs, they must be able to comply with a range of strict governance and compliance regulations around the world.

-At the beginning of 2016, The Global Fund migrated from SharePoint 2013 to Office 365/SharePoint Online.
+The Global Fund migrated from SharePoint on-premises to Microsoft 365.
 It was hoped that the move would increase user adoption of SharePoint among other productivity-related issues.
 Unfortunately, the move to the cloud did not fix the problem of user-adoption—SharePoint, in both its online and on-premises forms, was not any easier to use, hence documents were still being passed around the organization as email attachments, with important information ending up locked away within individuals’ inboxes, or left to another team member to file the document in SharePoint.

 The result was multiple copies of a document without one version of the truth, which led to poor governance, a lack of compliance, and a broader impact to the business.
 Projects were not being managed according to the organization’s standards, and this had an effect on The Global Fund being able to meet its goals.

-In the summer of 2015, The Global Fund began working with harmon.ie.
-By the end of that year, they completed an evaluation with a focus group of company employees who used harmon.ie in their Grant Management division.
+The Global Fund began working with harmon.ie.
+After only 6 months, they completed an evaluation with a focus group of company employees who used harmon.ie in their Grant Management division.
 Within that division, feedback was fantastic.

 As Phillip Worrell, The Global Fund’s ICT Engineer and Business Analyst points out: